SP68 Rosso by Arianna Occhipinti – serious fun

 SP68 is the local Strada Provinciale, which runs past the Occhipinti vineyards near Vittoria.
 The road is historically significant, as it follows an ancient route thousands of years old that took the wines to the main towns and ports of south-east Sicily.
 Just like the local DOCG Cerasuolo di Vittoria, SP68 is a blend of Nero d’Avola and Frappato.
 However, where it departs from that is that the DOCG blend must be 50-70% Nero d’Avola, while SP68 Rosso reverses that ratio.
 This wine is 70% Frappato and 30% Nero d’Avola.
 The Frappato brings lightness, floral scents and acidity along with strawberry fruit, while the Nero d’Avola contributes structure and a darker richness.
 It’s matured in those cement vats for six months before bottling and then given another month to rest before release.

-The result is a light red wine that could be compared in style (if not in taste) to Beaujolais or a Loire red.
+The result is a light red wine comparable in style (if not in taste) to Beaujolais or a Loire red.
 Indeed, you could chill it in summer.

 As for food pairing with SP68 Rosso, a perfect match is Arancini, those fried Sicilian rice balls covered in breadcrumbs.
-It’s also perfect with antipasti, or with paté on a picnic.
+It’s also excellent with antipasti or with paté on a picnic.
 Pasta?
 Try Spaghetti alla Norma (aka aubergine heaven).
 Alternatively, break the usual “rules” and drink this red with fried or grilled fish such as whitebait and sardines.

 This wine always brings back memories of Sicilian heat and breathtaking countryside.
 It’s a joyous celebration of life at any time of the year.